moubi/enform/docs/index.md

   }}
 >
 ```
-With this validation both password and repeatPassword will set error messages if the value length is less than `6`.
-The `props.errors.password` will also store error message when **values do not match**.
-This is an example on how several field values could be combined in single validator.
+Current validation sets error messages for both password and repeatPassword if their values are less than `6` chars. `props.errors.password` will also store error message for **values missmatch**.
+This validator is an example on how several field values could be combined.
 ___

-### Clear a form
+### Reset a form
-Let's see how to clear a form on a button click:
+Let's see how to reset a form on a button click:

 ```jsx
 <Enform initial={{ name: "John" }}>